-Continued coverage of an ineligible person is considered to be a misrepresentation of eligibility and falsification of, or omission to, update information to the Plan, which is in violation of the Code of Conduct and may result in disciplinary action, up to and including termination of employment.
-This misrepresentation/omission is also a violation of the Plan Document, Section 8.3 which allows the Plan Administrator to determine how to remedy this situation.
-For example, if you divorce, your former spouse is no longer eligible for Plan coverage and this must be timely reported to the Lumen Health and Life Service Center within 45 days, regardless if you have an obligation to provide health insurance coverage to your ex-spouse through a Court Order.
+Continued coverage of an ineligible person is considered to be a misrepresentation of eligibility and falsification of, or omission to, update information to the Plan.
+This misrepresentation/omission is a violation of the Plan Document, Section 8.3 which allows the Plan Administrator to determine how to remedy this situation.
+For example, if you divorce, your former spouse/Domestic partner is no longer eligible for Plan coverage and this must be timely reported to the Lumen Health and Life Service Center within 45 days, regardless if you have an obligation to provide health insurance coverage to your former spouse/Domestic partner through a Court Order.